Cumulative formulas are aggregate formulas.

 This example returns the sum of yearly income, accumulated by the date.

-Name the formula by selecting its title and typing a new name.
+Name the formula by clicking its title and typing a new name.

 The formula appears in the search bar and in the table as its own column.

 A headline box that displays the cumulative sum within the entire table appears at the bottom.
-You can select it to toggle between different aggregations.
+You can click it to toggle between different aggregations.

 ThoughtSpot doesn’t have a purpose-built function for calculating a cumulative sum, or other cumulative formula, for a unique count.
 However, for many use cases, you can use a